amponce/altcoin-tracker/README.md

-Here’s the updated README for your CoinMarketCap Altcoin Tracker project:

 # CoinMarketCap Altcoin Tracker

 This project is an automated tool that monitors CoinMarketCap for potential buying opportunities in the altcoin market.
 It analyzes price changes, volume changes, and uses AI-powered sentiment analysis to identify promising altcoins.